attack-monkey/flat-code-guide/Data-only objects, functions, pipes, and libs.md

 ```

-this will cause an error if uncommented - because `b` has dropped the methods.
+this will cause an error - because `b` has dropped the methods.

 ```javascript